JigarMav/my-portfolio/README.md

 };
 ```

-You can further customize this configuration to match your personal brand or preferences.
+You can further customize this configuration to match your brand or preferences.

 ### Components